 Family Anime Festa

 As a part of AnimeJapan, we can find Family Anime Festa.
 It’s a section of the event for the kids.

 Crayon Shin-chan, Dr. Slump, Doraemon, Anpanman, Pokémon, etc. are some of the anime that you can find.

 Where can I buy tickets?

-Pre-sale tickets for AnimeJapan 2020 go on sale until the end of January.
+Tickets for AnimeJapan will be on sale at the end of January 2021.

 Types of tickets

 It’s the ticket that you buy the day of the event.
 It costs 2,300 yen (21 USD)